paulhibbitts/workshops-hibbitts-design-org/pages/04.fol2020/presentations/placeholder-slides/presentation.md

 ---

 # Topics to Explore
-1. Topic One
-2. Topic Two
+1. What is Grav?
+2. Why is Grav OER Friendly?
-3. Topic Three
+3. Markdown
+4. GitHub and GitHub Desktop
+5. Grav Skeleton Packages

 ---